APPROVED CLINICAL SUPERVISOR

 Currently NOT taking on NEW cases due to client capacity.
 See INTERNS below for additional providers.

-LICENSED PROFESSIONAL COUNSELOR INTERNS
+LICENSED PROFESSIONAL COUNSELOR ASSOCIATES

 “Affordable and Low Cost Private Pay Options Available — Inquire by calling our offices today”